 Shared Ownership Eligibility

-You should have savings or to be able to easily access at least £4,000 to cover the costs of buying a home.
-This is a guideline figure – the actual amount you need will depend on the Help to Buy option you choose
+You should have savings or be able to access at least £4,000 to cover the costs of buying a home.
+This is a guideline figure – the actual amount may vary.

 Search our Guides and FAQs